-If a subpoena commands the production of documents, ESI, tangible items or the inspection of premises or documents before trial, the issuing party must serve a notice and a copy of the subpoena on each party to the lawsuit before the subpoena is served (FRCP 45(b)(1)).
-In practice, as discussed below, serving a notice and copy of the subpoena to each other party to the lawsuit typically can occur contemporaneously with service of the subpoena itself.

-The purpose of this notice is to afford other parties an opportunity to object to the production or inspection, or to serve a demand for additional documents or items (1991 Advisory Committee Notes to FRCP 45(b)).
+If a subpoena commands the production of documents, ESI, tangible things or the inspection of premises before trial, the issuing party must serve a notice and a copy of the subpoena on each party to the lawsuit before the subpoena is served (FRCP 45(a)(4)).
+The purpose of this requirement is to give other parties a chance to object to the production or inspection, or to serve a subpoena for additional materials (2013 Advisory Committee Notes to FRCP 45(a)).